LabKey/labkey-ui-components/packages/querygrid/README.md

 Query Grid for LabKey schema/query data views

 ## Release Notes ##
+### version ???
+*Released*: ???
+* For QueryInfoForm, add ability to disable Submit until change is made
+* For QueryInfoForm, add onFormChange handler

 ### version 0.9.0
 *Released*: 10 July 2019
 * Update SampleDeleteConfirmModal to account for restrictions on deleting samples